zhaime/zoehaime/content/publication/Mental Health Practitioners’ Training Needs and Preferences for Addressing Online Use with Children and Young People/index.md

 publication: "*Evidence-Based Practice in Child and Adolescent Mental Health*"
 publication_short: ""

-abstract: 'Background
-Digital technology use by children and young people (CYP) has been linked to mental health issues.
-Currently, mental health professionals (MHPs) lack clear guidance on addressing the impact of digital use on CYP mental health.

-Objectives
-This study aimed to identify the training needs and preferences of MHPs, in having these discussions with CYP.

-Method
-We conducted an online survey of MHPs from the UK and Ireland.
-The survey covered topics including, barriers encountered during discussions, and MHP training and resource needs.
-Descriptive statistics were used to analyze quantitative data, and content analysis was used to explore qualitative responses.

-Results
-A total of 133 MHPs responded: primarily female (79.7%), white (90.8%), working in secondary care services (69.2%), with extensive experience working with CYP (47.4% 10+yrs).
-Although nearly half reported frequently discussing online activity with CYP, the majority lacked adequate training and resources.
-Barriers included concerns about relevance, limited knowledge, and practical limitations.
-MHPs expressed interest in training on communication strategies and enhancing understanding of online risks.
-Additionally, they preferred resources co-created with CYP, featuring real-life examples and perspectives.

-Conclusions
-Gaps in MHPs’ readiness to address digital aspects of CYP mental health highlight the necessity for organizational-level changes and tailored training initiatives.
-Emphasizing collaborative efforts with CYP in resource development is crucial to create accessible and inclusive materials, that MHPs want to engage with.
-Further, MHPs prioritize the development of assessment tools, evidence-based interventions, and best practice guidelines to enhance approaches to these discussions, and limit disparities in quality of care.'

 # Summary.
 An optional shortened abstract.
 summary: 'We identified the training needs and preferences of mental health professionals, in having discussions around online use with CYP'